kutec/kutec-content/reactjs/ReactJS Vite - Setting Up Tailwind CSS V4/index.md.md

   - tailwindcss
 ---

 Recently I was trying setting up Vite - ReactJS project using AI.
-It looked easy initially but when it comes to
+It looked easy initially but when it comes to Tailwind CSS setup, it started giving stereo type wrong answers repeatedely.
+It felt like yet none of the AI models are tained with the latest Tailwind CSS setup documentation hence most of the AI tools considering od

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NTM3MTY0MF19
+eyJoaXN0b3J5IjpbMjEwNTQyODQ4NV19
 -->